Robustness in deep learning: The good (width), the bad (depth), and the ugly (initialization)

 \subsection{Comparison of Lazy training and Non-lazy training}

-In this section, we test the performance of lazy training regime and non-lazy training regime on practical task and networks.
-We choose the ResNet-110 model\footnote{\url{https://github.com/bearpaw/pytorch-classification}} for these experiments.
+In this section, we test the performance of the lazy training regime and the non-lazy training regime on the standard ResNet-110\footnote{We use the following link for the implementation: \url{https://github.com/bearpaw/pytorch-classification}.}.
 We adopt a narrow model width for computational efficiency.
-We utilize the He initialization and the non-lazy training initialization as mentioned in~\cref{ssec:experiment_setting} on two commonly used datasets CIFAR10 and CIFAR100, of which results are provided in~\cref{table:resnet_lazy_non_lazy}.
-Notice that the non-lazy training regime achieves a similar performance to lazy training regime.
-This implies that non-lazy training regime is also needed for studying practical learning tasks.
+We choose the He initialization and the non-lazy training initialization as mentioned in~\cref{ssec:experiment_setting} on CIFAR10 and CIFAR100.
+The results are provided in~\cref{table:resnet_lazy_non_lazy}.
+Notice that the non-lazy training regime achieves a similar performance to the lazy training regime.
+This implies that the non-lazy training regime is also needed for studying practical learning tasks.